Matt-Eva/write-freely/README.md

 To launch the backend, first visit the <a href="https://github.com/Matt-Eva/phase-3-sinatra-react-project">backend repo</a> for this application and clone down the code into your target directory.

 Then, navigate into the backend repository and run `rake db:migrate` to set up the database and `bundle install` to install all requisite gems in the gemfile.
 WriteFreely uses SQLite for its database.
-Finally, run `bundle exec rackup config.ru` in the command line.
+Finally, run `bundle exec rackup config.ru` in the command line to launch the server.

 ## Created By